sparklingrobots/nano2017/second_draft/meta/Questions.md

 Be inside the tree?

+The tree had a spore in it that came loose when Fi psychically jostled it.
+It infected mostly Delvers, who were vulnerable to the signals.
+Those Delvers started to get stuck, resentful, isolated, and started turning people to their side.

+The song that Fi saw is indeed a containment spell that has been perverted/forgotten & rewritten by the Delvers in the area, but they don't remember any more where it came from.
+So they sing it to the Well instead of the tree.

+The birds in the area know something of the tree.
+They know that of the two lines of humans (Delvers & non) they will merge into one better species.
+They know that Lo is the one to do it becuase they recognize her from her ancestor/reincarnated self, which is why they declare her King of All Birds.

+The Delvers want to broadcast their fucked up and vaguely fascist views longer distance.
+So they resurrect an old radio station and start pirate broadcasting.
+This is where Lo breaks in at the end of the book and has to disable the device (in retrospect everything about that scene should be Su.
+Su is more mechanical and will want to save Io but will not feel SO fucked up by it.)

+In the mean time Lo has assembled her group to sing to the tree.
+The singing will actually trigger a kind of collapse of the space/time continuum, so all the Protectors will be singing at the same time (why does this one trigger and no other time does?).
+And when they do that, the tree will push out the antidote to the Bad Guys.

+But they don't solve it in time to save the Delvers.
+And the Bad Guys have proven that this kind of secretive culture & structure is too dangerous.
+So Lo knows her next phase in life is teaching the Delver skills to everyoe.

 ## WHAT'S THE CLIMAX

 How do we have a gardening related climax?
 It sounds so boring and slow.
 Why did I do this to myself.